-In addition, individuals designated to serve as investigators and appeal panelists under Ursuline College's harassment/discrimination, sexual misconduct, and bullying policies (including the College's Title IX and Disability Coordinators) receive annual training and education regarding these policies and are trained on how to conduct proper investigations and appeals in a prompt, thorough, and impartial manner.
-Training and certification is conducted by the Office of the General Counsel / Legal Department and by other properly licensed and trained professionals such as Squire Patton Boggs and the Association of Title IX Administrators (ATIXA).
+Individuals designated to serve as investigators and appeal panelists under Ursuline College's harassment/discrimination and sexual misconduct policies also receive additional training and education on an annual basis regarding these policies, and are trained on how to conduct proper investigations and appeals in a prompt, thorough, and impartial manner.
+Training and certification is conducted by the College's Office of the General Counsel/Legal Department, the Director of Compliance, and by other properly licensed and trained professionals such as Bricker & Eckler, Littler Mendelson P.C, the National Association of College and University Attorneys (NACUA), and the Ohio Department of Higher Education (ODHE).